ekorpela/cloud-vm-workshop/README.md

 13-17 Hands-ons and discussions

-- Stefano did you want to run a hands-on and what topic would you like to have? *Stefano Nicotri (INFN, ELIXIR-IT)*
+- Cloud activities in bioinformatics in Italy. *Stefano Nicotri (INFN, ELIXIR-IT)*